 Performance improvement tips

 I am a huge fan of the keyboard shortcuts.
-Nothing makes you feel more smart and powerful than the command over the keyboard combinations.
+Nothing makes you feel more intelligent and powerful than command over some great keyboard shortcuts.

 The file manager can be tweaked to utilize its full potential.